 - Significantly reduced high turnover by introducing new interviewing techniques

 While every employer should be attracted to the idea of reducing turnover, this bullet fails to show us how the candidate did it or just how successful he was.
 (An aside, whenever I see the word significantly on a resume, I cringe.
 It tells me nothing and sounds made up.
 Stay away from flowery descriptors that don’t actually say anything.)

 After using the STAR method to gain a better understanding of the candidate’s story behind this bullet, we came up with this:

 - Identified root cause of higher-than-average turnover by conducting analysis of screening process and exit interviews.
-As a result, introduced focus in candidate selection on credit card sales capability, reducing overall attrition by 30% and increasing credit card sign-up by 11% within 6 months.
+As a result, introduced focus in candidate selection on credit card sales capability, reducing overall attrition by 30 percent and increasing credit card sign-up by 11 percent within six months.

 That said, here are a few more tips to help you utilize the STAR method to create a compelling resume.

 Be Specific and Use Data to Support Your Story

 Another reason the above bullet is so powerful is that we used several metrics to illustrate success.
 That’s the “R” in the STAR method — result.
 It’s the most important piece of the story and the one most often left out of resumes!